-The Oakdale Well and Pleasant Valley Well have elevated levels of Manganese in the water.
-This element that has been occurring naturally within the ground is one of the top priority concerns of the District.
+The Oakdale Well and Pleasant Valley Well Manganese levels in the water have been greatly reduced in 2022.
+This is due to the new well at Pleasant Valley and the very limited amount of pumping at the Oakdale Well.
 We have been controlling the use of these Wells to reduce the amount of Manganese that is pumped into the water system.
 We are also working with the MassDEP at their request to try to reduce the levels of Manganese in the water system.
-We have increased our monitoring to include monthly samples for Manganese at the wells, tanks and other areas of the distribution system.
-The District has commissioned a new water source at the Pleasant Valley along with constructing a treatment plan for the removal of manganese from the water at the Oakdale Well in early 2023.
+We are continuing our monitoring to include monthly samples for Manganese at the wells, tanks, and other areas of the distribution system.
+The District now has a new water source at the Pleasant Valley Well along with a new treatment facility for the removal of manganese from the water at the Oakdale Well to be activated in early 2023.